wswade2/stat545-hw5-wade-wade/hw5.md

 Here we see that the rows associated with Oceania have been removed and the dataset contains 1680 observations, down from 1704.

-"Additionally, remove unused factor levels."
-"...address the number of rows and the levels of the affected factors."

 ```r
 names(gapminder)